 Stanley Kubrick's frequent cinematographer John Alcott was approached to shoot the movie but turned it down, instead focusing on US-based projects, and Alcott's focus puller Douglas Milsome took over his duties.
 Filming took about six months and was shut down for 20 weeks from June 1985 to September 1986.
 Alcott died of a heart attack at end of July 1986.

 The Charles Whitman shootings (which Sgt.
 Hartmann describes to the recruits as an example of "what one motivated Marine and his rifle can do") took place Aug.
 1, 1966, presumably a few months before the recruits arrive on Parris Island.
 Though only one person (Cowboy) raises his hand when the recruits are asked who Charles Whitman was, the Associated Press and United Press International called the shootings the second most important news story of 1966 - trailing only the Vietnam War.

 Stanley Kubrick's daughter makes a cameo appearance during a scene in Vietnam where Joker and Rafterman encounter a mass open grave.
 She can be seen wielding a motion picture camera, shooting into the open grave for a few moments.
 Vivian Kubrick was also the film's composer, credited as Abigal Mead.
 According to her, the name was based on Abbott's Mead, the mansion where the Kubricks lived from 1965 to 1979.
 It was located near to MGM's Borehamwood studio.

 In the first draft, Mickey Mouse was only referred to once, and Joker was the one to be killed in the end.
 Hartmann was originally called Gerheim.
-In the final draft, Cowboy was the one that was killed in the end and another Mickey Mouse reference was added at the end (the Club theme).
+In the final draft, Cowboy was the one that was killed in the end and another Mickey Mouse reference was added at the end (The Mickey Mouse Club (1955) theme).